 The first thing that hit me was the big size of the city.
 Phnom Penh is the capital city and boats about 1.5 million people.
 It’s much bigger than Siem Reap (where I was coming from).

-In recent years, Phnom Penh has been on the upswing with tourism.
+In recent years, Phnom Penh has been on the upswing with tourism, and it considered as one of Asia’s future cities.
 I talked to a local and he told me that Phnom Penh will turn into Bangkok in the next 5 years, so NOW is the time to go because it is not yet commercialized by tourists!

 High levels of poverty is seen everywhere on the streets.